Brave Warriors tame Indomitable Lions in AFCON qualifier with historic 2-1 victory

 Namibia remains unbeaten against Cameroon, having drawn 1-1 in Yaounde, Cameroon in their previous match last Friday.

-With no team yet mathematically guarenteed qualification, it will be the top two nations that will qualify for the 2023 AFCON.
+With no team yet mathematically guaranteed qualification, it will be the top two nations that will qualify for the 2023 AFCON.